jdmccaffrey/singular-value-decomposition-csharp/README.md

 # singular-value-decomposition-csharp
-Function to compute singular value decomposition (SVD) of a matrix, implemented using C#
+Function to compute singular value decomposition (SVD) of a matrix, implemented using C#.
+Note: Computing SVD is one of the most difficult problems in numerical programming.
+The standard LAPACK implementation is over 10,000 lines of Fortran code.
+This implementation is intended mostly for machine learning scenarios where precision to 1.0e-8 is good enough.
+This implementation has all normal error-checking removed for clarity.

 <img src="svd_csharp_demo_run.jpg" height="500" />